kwj/project-euler/README.md

 It may help you in solving problems, but it will not help you in programming.

-You can use these programs under Unlicense License unless otherwise stated.
+You can use these programs under MIT License unless otherwise stated.

 [^1]:  About Project Euler [I learned so much solving problem XXX, so is it okay to publish my solution elsewhere?](https://projecteuler.net/about#publish)